DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update to fix your recipe metadata

 = 2.0.7 =
-Another fine WP Ultimate Recipe release
+Another fine release

 = 2.0.6 =
-Update to get the latest and greatest recipe & food plugin
+Update to get the latest and greatest plugin

 = 2.0.5 =
 Update not necessary if your recipes look fine

 = 2.0.4 =
-Update to fix the recipe settings page
+Update to fix the settings page

 = 2.0.3 =
-Update to fix the print version of your recipes
+Update to fix the print version

 = 2.0.2 =
 Update for RTL websites